Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ### upgrade_path
 ---

-The **`upgrade_path`** command does not take any [parameters](#what-is-an-option-and-parameter) and offers the Node Operator the ability to check their Node's current nodectl version for upgrade path requirements.
+The **`upgrade_path`** command does not take any [parameters](#what-is-an-option-and-parameter) and offers the Node Operator the ability to check their node's current nodectl version for upgrade path requirements.

-If the Node is not at the most current version of nodectl, this command will produce a warning.
+If the node is not at the most current version of nodectl, this command will produce a warning.
 The warning will let the Node Administrator know what the next necessary upgrade version should be, and will show you upgrade path requirements.

 See the [upgrade path](/validate/automated/nodectl-upgrade-path) document for more details.